 - Determine if you’d like to have a house cleaning business.

 - Come to an agreement about the work you’ll do and how often.

 - Work so hard that you have to turn down business.

 - Save the money in your account.

-Decide how much work you want from your house cleaning business.
+How much work do you want from your house cleaning business?

-Then work so hard that word spreads and you have as much work as you’d like to get.
+Remember to work so hard that word spreads.
+You’ll have as much work as you can handle!